ogmini/Notepad-State-Library/README.md

 > Relevant Files
 > `settings.dat`

 The settings files store application wide settings and defaults.
-The `settings.dat` file is an application hive which can be opened with RegEdit and other tools which can handle registry files.
-There is a Binary Template file for 010 Editor that I've updated.
+The `settings.dat` file is an application hive which can be opened with Registry Editor and other tools which can handle registry files.
+I've also updated the [RegistryHive.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=RegistryHive.bt&type=0&sort=) for 010 Editor.
+If a key doesn't exist that option hasn't been changed from the default or set.
+Research has already been published on this file format and a list of links can be found [here](#useful-links--information)

 #### Useful Links / Information